maxtuno/SAT_EQUATION/discrete_logarithm/readme.txt

 ## Licence

-Extends the license of each file on this exclusive directory, for personal use and non-profit, except express explicit mention of its author, at this case extends the license for commercial uses.
+Extends the license of each file on this exclusive directory, for personal use and non-profit, except and express explicit mention of its author Oscar Riveros - [oscar.riveros@peqnp.com], at this case extends the license for commercial uses.

 ## About Me:
 Oscar Riveros - oscar.riveros@peqnp.com - twitter.com/maxtuno